jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

     Exception

-  because it is not :ref:`IndexError<test_index_error>`
+  because it is not :ref:`IndexError<test_index_error>`, this is the expected behavior

-* as a rule of thumb I write one line of code for one :ref:`how to test that an Exception is raised` to know which line caused which error
+* as a rule of thumb I write one line of code for one :ref:`Exception<errors>`, this way I always know exactly which line caused which :ref:`Exception<errors>`

   .. code-block:: python
+    :emphasize-lines: 3-4

     def test_catching_index_error_in_tests(self):
         a_list = [1, 2, 3, 'n']